 The government encourages all other companies to report similarly, although this remains voluntary.

 Advice for those companies and limited liability partnerships required to report, as well as those for which it remains voluntary, is included in the environmental reporting guidance.

 A guide for small businesses on how to measure and report greenhouse gas emissions is also available.

 Greenhouse gas conversion factors

 The government produces conversion factors for greenhouse gas reporting.
 These conversion factors help companies convert their activities, such as fuel consumption, car mileage or waste generated, into the equivalent carbon emissions.
 The conversion factors are updated annually at the end of May.

 We do not recommend that these factors are used by organisations outside the UK, as the emission factors are specific to the UK.
 However, overseas electricity factors are available.

-The guidance documents and tools mentioned above complement other resources such as the PAS2050 methodology for assessing the carbon footprint of products.
+These guidance documents and tools complement other resources for assessing the carbon footprint of products.

 Reporting transport emissions